 Dennis Penu is a Ghanaian academic and a Model UN expert.
 He received international honors in Japan (September 2013) as an Outstanding Young Person, for his work towards rural youth development in Ghana.
 In 2009, he was a member of the secretariat that led the United Nations’ first Global Model UN conference in Geneva.
 He is also currently employed as a Principal Research Assistant with the Institute of Development Studies of the University of Cape Coast in Ghana.

-Dennis holds a Bachelor of Science degree in Medical Laboratory Technology from the University of Cape Coast, Ghana, a Master of Philosophy degree in Peace and Development studies from the same university, and an advanced Master of Science degree in Governance and Development Studies from the Institute of Development Policy and Management (IOB) of the University of Antwerp, Belgium.
-He has excellent proficiency in English and aims at a career in academia and international consultancies with the United Nations.
+Dennis holds a Bachelor of Science degree in Medical Laboratory Technology from the University of Cape Coast, Ghana, a Master of Philosophy degree in Peace and Development studies from the same university, and an advanced Master of Science degree in Governance and Development Studies from the Institute of Development Policy (IOB) of the University of Antwerp, Belgium.
+He has excellent proficiency in English and aims at a career in academia and international work with the United Nations.